 - Immigration: ICC hosts a number of community dialogs around immigration and human rights.
 Our programs provide access to legal assistance and ensure that immigrants know their rights and what services are available to them – while connecting them to each other in the process.

-- ICC supports a wide range of collaborations that impact our community including: community blockwatches, super neighborhoods, school advocacy and parent involvement.
+- ICC supports a wide range of collaborations that impact our community including: community blockwatches, school advocacy and parent involvement.